 Today Ayub Ogada is regarded as one of the greatest Kenyan artists of all time.
 He was born in 1956 in Mombassa as Job Seda, a descendant of the proud Luo people of western Kenya.
 At six, his parents took him to Chicago, where his father studied medicine.
-Ayub recalls meeting Muhammad Ali (then Cascius Clay), and experiencing the aftermath of American segregation, even as his parents toured college campuses performing Luo music at a time when the term "world music" was unkown in commercial circles.
+Ayub recalls meeting Muhammad Ali (then Cassius Clay), and experiencing the aftermath of American segregation, even as his parents toured college campuses performing Luo music at a time when the term "world music" was unkown in commercial circles.

-"When I went back to Kenya," Ayub once recalled, "I had to relearn my language and some of the vernacular.
-Going to America was a culture shock, but going back to Kenya was another."
+When I went back to Kenya, Ayub once recalled, I had to relearn my language and some of the vernacular.
+Going to America was a culture shock, but going back to Kenya was another.
 While attending Catholic school in Nairobi, he played in a band called Awengele, and began experimenting with indigenous instruments.
-While in high school and performing in a rock band called Black Savage, he composed "Kothbiro" an adaptation of a traditional song that would eventually wind up on En Mano Kuoyo.
+While in high school and performing in a rock band called Black Savage, he composed Kothbiro, an adaptation of a traditional song that would eventually wind up on his album En Mano Kuoyo.
 Ayub's evident musical talent led to a position at the French Cultural Centre in Nairobi, where he composed modern and traditional music for theatrical productions.

-In the 70s, Kenya was awash in foreign music: Congolese "rumba," soul and R&B, jazz, Latin pop, and even country and western.
+In the 1970s, Kenya was awash in foreign music: Congolese "rumba," soul and R&B, jazz, Latin pop, and even country & western.
 Local benga and other guitar-based dance music styles had their followings, but the traditional music of Kenya's more than 30 ethnic groups remained largely confined to villages and private settings.
-"I lived a lot in the city and found it very difficult to have access to traditional music," said Ayub in 1993.
+I lived a lot in the city and found it very difficult to have access to traditional music, said Ayub in 1993.
 Even Europeans have more access.
 An African would be considered suspect: 'Why are you here looking at my tribe?'
-These things were planted in people's minds in the last 100-400 years."
+These things were planted in people's minds in the last 100-400 years.

 Ayub's life changed in 1979 when he became a co-founder of the African Heritage Band.
 His mentor and partner in this was an American, Alan Donovan, director of the Pan African Gallery.
-Donovan still lives in Nairobi working on behalf of indigenous culture, and he recalls that his one requirement for African Heritage musicians was that they compose music, not copy it, and that they use African instruments and content in their songs.
-To this day, Ayub remains thankful for Donovan's guidance, saying, "I would be nothing without this man."
+Donovan still lives in Nairobi, working on behalf of indigenous culture, and he recalls that his one requirement for African Heritage musicians was that they compose music, not copy it, and that they use African instruments and content in their songs.
+To this day, Ayub remains thankful for Donovan's guidance, saying, I would be nothing without this man.

-In the original notes for En Mano Kuoyo, Rick Glanvil wrote, "Ayub played in the promising but occasionally volatile rumba band Taxi Pata Pata, along with guitarist Zak Sikobe, whom he had grazed knees with back in Kenya.
+In the original notes for En Mano Kuoyo, Rick Glanvil wrote, Ayub played in the promising but occasionally volatile rumba band Taxi Pata Pata, along with guitarist Zak Sikobe, whom he had grazed knees with back in Kenya.
 Ayub sought solace in busking-Northern and Victoria Lines, mostly.
 You'd hear the repetitive cat's cradle of notes on the lyre-like nyatiti echoing enticingly down the tunnel at Finsbury Park tube.
 You'd see a tall, bowed man seated on a bright pretty cloth, his head cocked, nodding, his eyes glazed by the spirit of his busy-fingered playing.
-And, more often than not, you'd chuck a nicker in his hat."
+And, more often than not, you'd chuck a nicker in his hat.

 The nyatiti is used in spiritual practice and to sing historical praise songs.
 But it it can also accompany humorous Luo songs, peppered with puns and proverbs, as well as songs delving into social realities.
 In short, it is a complete package, so it is no surprise that Ayub remains faithful to it to this day.
 In 2005, he performed at Live 8 in Eden, playing the Golden Lyre of Ur, recently reconstructed after the original was damaged in Baghdad.
 The instrument featured on En Mano Kuoyo was built especially for Ayub in Kenya, and he said at the time that it cost him "the earth."
 Ayub also expressed a certain ambivalence about introducing this ancient, venerable instrument into modern technological settings.
-"I can't stand sampling," he said.
-"I don't want someone to sample the sound and then start playing it on keyboards, though I wouldn't mind controlling the keyboards through my nyatiti!"
+I can't stand sampling, he said.
+I don't want someone to sample the sound and then start playing it on keyboards, though I wouldn't mind controlling the keyboards through my nyatiti!

 Ayub's nyatiti concerts in the London underground eventually led to an invitation to perform at WOMAD in Cornwall in 1988.
 When a band cancelled, Ayub's ten-minute slot became a full set, and among the converted that day was Peter Gabriel himself.
-After Ayub participated in one of the legendary "Recording Weeks" at Real World in Box, Wiltshire, more work with Gabriel and with Real World was assured, and the creation of En Mano Kuoyo only a matter of time.
+After Ayub participated in one of the legendary "Recording Weeks" at Real World in Box, Wiltshire, more work with Gabriel and with Real World was assured, and the creation of En Mano Kuoyo was only a matter of time.

 Ayub's childhood dream was to become an astronaut, so he could escape the planet.
 That urge is still there, but today he dedicates himself to nurturing a wounded planet, rather than abandoning it.
-"Most of us live in stolen countries," he says.
-"America is a stolen country.
+Most of us live in stolen countries, he says.
+America is a stolen country.
 Canada is a stolen country.
 Australia is a stolen country.
 We are original, indigenous people, and we still have our strength.
 Jazz comes from me.
 Blues comes from me.
 Rock 'n' roll comes from me.
 We must gain our power back, and then we can feed this planet.
 Africans are waking up.
 We are at the bottom of a pile.
 That's the best place to be, because the only way you can go is up.